-3 Reasons Why Professionalism Is Essential In The Workplace
+Why Professionalism Is Essential In The Workplace

-In many organisations, the professional conduct of employees is often not considered a priority.
+However, in many organisations the professional conduct of employees is often not considered a priority.
 Professionalism includes the behaviour and physical presentation of staff, and is evident in the way they conduct themselves.
-It is apparent in areas such as verbal communication and how well employees adhere to company policies.
+It is apparent in areas such as verbal and even non-verbal communication and how well employees adhere to company policies.
 Professionalism exists within the workplace, as well as with external stakeholders such as customers and clients.
-While sometimes overlooked, the professional behaviour of all staff is necessary for the long-term success of a business – regardless of its size.
-If you’re wondering why, read the below three reasons to understand its overall impact.
+Continue reading to learn why professionalism is still important and how you can be more professional in the workplace.

-Professionalism also helps to limit inappropriate personal conversations, or those which could be considered disrespectful.
+Professionalism also helps to limit inappropriate conversations, or those which could be considered disrespectful.
 The level of respect for a customer or business partnership is also evident when an employee continually behaves professionally, despite inappropriate comments from the other party.

 2. Business reputation will flourish

-A company known for its positive reputation and professionalism is one which will stand the test of time.
-When it comes to choosing one provider over another for a particular service, the one with most positive feedback is likely to be selected.
+A company with a strong positive reputation and that is known for professionalism is one that will stand the test of time.
+When it comes to choosing one provider over another for a particular service, it’s more often than not the one with the most positive feedback that is likely to be selected.

-In a professional business environment, employees will be less likely to resort to conflict to solve an issue.
-Professionalism fosters a respectful culture, which should see conflicts be handled in the correct way.
-Professional employees tend to understand boundaries more clearly, and solve any minor issues in an efficient and respectful approach.
-Professional behaviour also helps staff avoid offending clients when they have a different perspective, as well as offending those from different cultures or backgrounds.
+Employees you are professional in their behaviour understand boundaries more clearly, and solve any minor issues in an efficient and respectful approach.
+Professional behaviour also helps staff avoid offending clients when they have a different perspective, or offending those from different cultures or backgrounds.

 What do you think?

-This article was written by Laura Hutton on behalf of the Australian Institute of Business.
+This article was written by Laura Hutton on behalf of the Australian Institute of Business and updated [22/12/22].
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.